 b.
 Each state Policy Committee member has one vote.

 c.
 Selection of the Policy Committee is the responsibility of the Region I Vice President.
-The Vice President should confer with each state association for recommendations of persons to serve on the committee.

 d.
-The Policy Committee may designate additional members to serve on the committee.
+The Region I Vice President may also appoint non-voting, ex-officio members to the policy committee such as the Region I Conference Chair or the Region I Fellow(s).

 2. Term Rotations